-Our UK Modern Slavery Act Transparency Statement gives specific information relating to our work to eradicate forced labour from global supply chains.
-The realisation of the right to Freedom of Association in addition to the provision of grievance mechanisms in line with the UN Guiding Principles on Business and Human Rights is vital in order to effectively evaluate our progress.
+Our UK Modern Slavery Act Transparency Statement 2018 gives specific information relating to our work to eradicate forced labour from global supply chains.
+Recognising temporary workers as potentially vulnerable to poor working conditions, we carried out a survey to monitor the numbers, roles and terms and conditions of temporary workers in our operations.
+The realisation of the right to Freedom of Association in addition to the provision of grievance mechanisms in line with the UN Guiding Principles on Business and Human Rights is vital to effectively evaluate our progress.
+We created internal guidance in 2017 relating to Human Rights elements of Mergers and Acquisitions.
 For more information of how we are both integrating human rights principles and monitoring this work see both our Human Rights Report and our work on understanding our human rights impacts (links in next column).

-Modern

-Slavery Act
+Modern Slavery

 Transparency

-Statement
+Statement 2018